ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 consistent sets of network properties that may be more specific than network interfaces {{RFC7556}}.

-As with interface instances and types, this property is tuple of an (Enumerated) PvD identifier and a preference, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.
+As with interface instances and types, this property is a tuple of an (Enumerated) PvD identifier and a preference, and can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.